Academy of St. Martin in the Fields

 Through June 10

-Based on Steven Spielberg’s movie, the musical “Catch Me If You Can” is on stage in Korea through June 10.
-The musical was introduced on Broadway in 2011 and was nominated for four Tony Awards.
+Based on Steven Spielberg’s movie, the musical “Catch Me If You Can” will be on stage in Korea from March 28 to June 10.
+The musical was introduced on Broadway in 2011 and has been nominated at the Tony Awards.
 Tickets cost 60,000 to 130,000 won.
 Located near exit 2 of Hanganjin Station on subway line 6.
 For information, call 1544-159.

 Through May 13